juju/docs/src/en/charms-deploying.md

 ### Channels

 The charm store offers charms in different stages of development.
 Such stages are called *channels*.

-Channels offer a way for charm developers, and the users of charms, to manage and offer charms at various stages of development.
 Some users may want the very latest features, or be part of a beta test; others may want to only install the most reliable software.
 The channels are:

  - **stable**: (default) This is the latest, tested, working stable version of the charm.
  - **candidate**: A release candidate.
 There is high confidence this will work